logo academy

 Beginner

-When you decide to register an Internet domain, and have to choose its name, firstly bear in mind the purpose of the website, and secondly the practices that you must avoid by law.
+When you decide to register an Internet domain and have to choose its name, firstly bear in mind the website’s purpose and the practices you must avoid by law.
 Let’s break down the do’s and don’ts of web domains.

 Why register an Internet domain?

-There are basically two big reasons why people decide to buy and register Internet domains.
-The first is to promote their business, be it a company or a freelance business.
-In this case, you can choose to only consider keeping the domain in the long term, or also leave open the possibility of one day reselling it in the most profitable way possible.
+There are two big reasons why people decide to buy and register Internet domains.
+The first is to promote their business, whether a company or a freelance business.
+In this case, you can only consider keeping the domain in the long term or leave open the possibility of one day reselling it in the most profitable way possible.

-The second reason may instead be to resell it or to profit from it in some way.
+The second reason may instead be to resell it or profit from it somehow.

-Let’s therefore see the possibilities to consider before choosing a domain name to register.
+Let’s, therefore, consider the possibilities before choosing a domain name to register.

 1. The Top Level Domain (TLD)

-The issuance of new top-level domains (TLDs) occurs periodically and continues to this day: it is something to look out for in order to seize the best opportunities, whatever the purpose of your domain.
+The issuance of new top-level domains (TLDs) occurs periodically and continues to this day: whatever the purpose of your domain, you should look out for it to seize the best opportunities.

-Today, there are more than 1500 TLDs, and in choosing them, you need to consider both their meaning and the availability of domain names for each.
+Today, there are more than 1500 TLDs, and when choosing one, you need to consider both its meaning and the availability of domain names for each.

-For example, it would be unfortunate and unprofitable to dedicate the domain ‘travel.pizza’ to a travel agency in Asia, on the other hand, the issuance of the .pizza TLD in 2013 gave some people the opportunity to obtain very convenient and coveted domain names in their sector.
+For example, it would be unfortunate and unprofitable to dedicate the domain ‘travel.pizza’ to an Asian travel agency.
+On the other hand, the issuance of the .pizza TLD in 2013 allowed some people to obtain very convenient and coveted domain names in their sector.

-If the choice of name is geared towards making a profit on the domain itself, there is also the possibility of entering the NFT domain market and attempting to make money by creating your own original TLD.
-In contrast to the traditional system, in fact, the Web3 system is not dependent on ICANN and also allows greater freedom on the management of top-level domains.
+If the choice of name is geared towards profiting from the domain itself, there is also the possibility of entering the NFT domain market and attempting to make money by creating your own original TLD.
+In contrast to the traditional system, the Web3 system is not dependent on ICANN and also allows greater freedom in managing top-level domains.
 This is particularly the case with Freename, an NFT domain service with which it is also possible to receive royalties from one’s registered TLD.

 2. Dropcatching and warehousing

-Ownership of Internet domains is subject to the payment of a subscription which, if not renewed, lapses.
-On expiry, anyone could register the domain as their own, a practice called domain sniping or dropcatching.
+Ownership of Internet domains is subject to payment of a subscription, which lapses if not renewed.
+On expiry, anyone could register the domain as their own, a practice called domain sniping or drop catching.
 This is a risk for those who want to retain ownership of the site and continue their business, so the subscription must be carefully managed, perhaps through an automated renewal functionality.

-On the other hand, it can be an opportunity for those looking for a specific name that is not available.
-In this case dropcatching can be done independently by monitoring the market for drops, alternatively there are backordering services – you can get on their waiting lists to buy a domain when it drops back on the market.
+On the other hand, it can be an opportunity for those looking for an unavailable name.
+In this case, drop-catching can be done independently by monitoring the market for drops.
+Alternatively, there are back-ordering services—you can get on their waiting lists to buy a domain when it drops back on the market.

-Registrars, however, often do not return expired domains to the public: they take ownership of them, turning them into ‘premium domains‘, and may keep them for their own purposes, or organise auctions for resale.
-This activity, called domain warehousing, is not considered illegal by ICANN, but the public may consider it unfair, as it restricts access to domain names.
+Registrars, however, often do not return expired domains to the public: they take ownership of them, turning them into ‘premium domains‘.
+They may keep them for their own purposes or organise auctions for resale.
+This activity, called domain warehousing, is not considered illegal by ICANN, but the public may consider it unfair as it restricts access to domain names.

 3. Domain parking